|

 Bligh,

 1st class Stoker in the Royal Navy.
-He had been employed
+Born on 8 December

 at the Immingham Naval Hospital.
 He was suffering from